openstack/designate/doc/source/admin/multiple-pools.rst

      - ``random``--if multiple pools have been specified, randomly assigns the zone to a pool.

-     - ``in_doubt_default_pool``--if none of the specified pools are available, and the default pool has not been specified, assigns the zone to the default pool.
+     - ``in_doubt_default_pool``--if multiple pools match the filters and the default pool is among them, selects only the default pool.

 #.
 Add the filters that you want the scheduler to use in the
    ``service:central`` section of the ``designate.conf`` file.
 See